ellakoa/postcard-poem/content/posts/carrots-and-sticks.md

   Milo turned towards his bed
   and saw a figure dressed in red.
-  Santa smiled and patted Milo's head and with a playful wink, he was gone in a blink.
+  Santa smiled and patted Milo's head then with a playful wink, he was gone in a blink.

   Milo found placed at his feet